NHOrus/srwq-compilation/episode-08.md

 Kai chips in first.
 "If we can convince Ryuune to hand over Arado now, we should be able to keep buddy-buddy with the new guys for now, and join up with any surviving Shadow Mirrors stuck in the EFA cordon.
 I think sticking close to these new guys is our best bet, if we want to be moving and shaking in this new war."

-Irm rubs his chin completatively.
+Irm rubs his chin competitively.
 "Well, that might work...But getting into fighting as tough as what they're going to be doing?
 I don't like the sound of that.
-I like the idea of working with Ryuune more, working this mercanery angle."
+I like the idea of working with Ryuune more, working this mercenary angle."

 Russel pipes up.
 "I don't like the idea of jumping the bonfire either.
 I say we join this search of hers.
 Little bit of intelligence gathering with the odd skirmish with the EFA, sounds like the good old days again."